 Do you suffer from heavy menstrual periods and abdominal pain?
 Do your periods seem to last longer than normal?
 Have you made changes to your life because of your menstrual cycle?
 If you answered “yes” to any of these questions, you may have uterine fibroids.

-At UVA Interventional Radiology, we want you to know that you have uterus-preserving treatments options.
+At UVA Interventional Radiology, we want you to know that you have uterus-preserving treatment options.
 UVA Interventional Radiologists perform short, minimally and non-invasive procedures like focused ultrasound and uterine fibroid embolization to treat uterine fibroids without the removal of your uterus.

 What Are Uterine Fibroids?